wp-plugins/floating-social-bar/readme.txt

 = Best Social Media Plugin for WordPress =

-What is the best social media plugin for WordPress is one of the most common questions that we get asked at [WPBeginner](http://www.wpbeginner.com "WPBeginner").
+What is the best social media plugin for WordPress is one of the most common questions that we get asked at <a href="http://www.wpbeginner.com" rel="friend" title=
+"WPBeginner">http://www.wpbeginner.com</a>.
 We found it hard to recommend social plugins for WordPress because none of them met our standards.
 We only recommend what we use or would use.

 All social plugins are very heavy and significantly slow down your site.
 This plugin is by far the fastest social media plugin for WordPress that exists.

 We created this for our site over a year ago.
 After numerous requests from our users, we decided to release our internal social plugin for our audience and the greater WordPress community.

-This plugin is being used on WPBeginner, [List25](http://list25.com "List25"), [SteadyStrength](http://www.steadystrength.com "SteadyStrength"), and numerous other properties of ours.
+This plugin is being used on WPBeginner, <a href="http://list25.com" rel="friend" title="List25">List25</a>, <a href="http://www.steadystrength.com" rel="friend" title="SteadyStrength">SteadyStrength</a>, and numerous other properties of ours.

 = Support =

 We will do our best to provide support through the WordPress forums.
 However, please understand that this is a free plugin, so support will be limited.
-Please read this article on [how to properly ask for WordPress support and get it](http://www.wpbeginner.com/beginners-guide/how-to-properly-ask-for-wordpress-support-and-get-it/ "how to properly ask for WordPress support and get it").
+Please read this article on <a href="http://www.wpbeginner.com/beginners-guide/how-to-properly-ask-for-wordpress-support-and-get-it/" rel="friend" title="how to properly ask for WordPress support and get it">how to properly ask for WordPress support and get it</a>.

 = Credits =

-This plugin is created by [Syed Balkhi](http://www.balkhis.com "Syed Balkhi") and <a href="http://thomasgriffinmedia.com/" rel="friend" title="Thomas Griffin">Thomas Griffin</a>.
+This plugin is created by <a href="http://www.balkhis.com" rel="friend" title="Syed Balkhi">Syed Balkhi</a> and <a href="http://thomasgriffinmedia.com/" rel="friend" title="Thomas Griffin">Thomas Griffin</a>.

 = What's Next =